 Who is Considered a Qualified Student with a Disability?

-In order to quality for accommodations at Texas State, a student must provide documentation of disability to the Office of Disability Services (ODS) prior to, or at the time services are requested.
+In order to qualify for accommodations at Texas State, a student must provide documentation of disability to the Office of Disability Services (ODS) prior to, or at the time services are requested.
 Services are provided for students from a variety of disability backgrounds including, but not limited to the following:

-What if I Suspect I have a Disability?
+What if I suspect I have a Disability?

 What if I have a Temporary Disability?

-The ODS and university offers limited services for a student with a temporary disability.
+The ODS and university offers services for a student with a temporary disability.
 Examples of temporary disabilities address by these guidelines include broken arms, broken legs, hand injuries, torn ligaments, etc.